MewsSystems/developers/ExchangeRateClient/README.md

 ### Requirements

 - The filtering should be done on client-side, meaning if filter changes between the updates, the change should be immediate.
-- The same applies to localization, it should change the localized parts without a reload of page.

 ### Bonus points